opsschool/curriculum/filesystems_101.rst

 of creating a backup of the filesystem (often to tape), and is not in common use.
 Pass is much more important.
 When the pass value is nonzero, the filesystem is analyzed early in the boot process by fsck, the file system checker, for errors.
-The number, fs_passno, indicated priority.
+The number, fs_passno, indicates priority.
 The root filesystem should always be 1, other filesystems should be 2 or more.
-A zero value causes skips to be checked, an option often used to accelerate the boot process.
+A zero value causes checks to be skipped, an option often used to accelerate the boot process.
 In ``/etc/fstab``, there are a number of ways to specify the block device containing the filesystem . ``UUID``, or universally unique identifier, is one common way in modern Linux based systems to specify a filesystem.